TheGaBr0/PlayTimeManager/Tutorials/join_streak_rewards.md

   missed-joins: 1
 ```

-In this example, the streak resets after just one missed login day.
+In this example, the streak resets after just one missed login.

 ### 🕰 Scheduled Resets via Cron
-Streak resets can also be **scheduled using a cron expression** via the `streak-reset-schedule` option.
-Examples:
+Login validity can be **scheduled using a cron expression** via the `streak-reset-schedule` field.
+The cron does **not** directly reset streaks, but instead defines how long a time window is considered valid for a login.
+If players miss their valid login window more times than allowed in `reset-joinstreak.missed-joins`, their streak will be reset.
-- `"0 0 0 * * ?"` → Every day at midnight
+- `"0 0 0 * * ?"` → Every day at midnight (time window of 1 day)
-- `"0 0 0 ? * MON"` → Every Monday at midnight
+- `"0 0 0 ? * MON"` → Every Monday at midnight (time window of 1 week)
-- `"0 0 6 * * ?"` → Every day at 6 AM
+- `"0 0 6 * * ?"` → Every day at 6 AM  (time window of 1 day)

 #### ⏳ Timezone Options
 You can choose which timezone the cron job follows using: